-The highlight of the loaves and fishes miracle for me is when the boy, influenced by the Holy Spirit, volunteers food to Andrew.
-I suspect the boy’s faith informed him that the meager amount of food would be multiplied.
-His innocence, love, mercy, and compassion for his community should be our response to the needs of the physically and spiritually hungry crowd.
-We are to be this boy; letting our faith inform others with our joy of being fulfilled by Jesus.
+My personal highlight of the “loaves and fishes” miracle is when the young boy, influenced by the Holy Spirit, volunteers his food to Andrew.
+I profoundly believe that the boy’s faith informed him that the meager amount of his food would be joyfully received and multiplied.
+As Christians of deep prayer, we are responsible for cautiously mirroring his innocence, love, mercy, and compassion.
+What may seem like a meager local effort for the physically and spiritually hungry crowd can have a combined global impact.
+In unconditional faith, we can be like this boy to help Jesus fill others with what they need.

 Feeding the Five Thousand